jebtrabado/BETA-calc./README.md

 # BETA-calc.
+WIP
-A beta calculator for stocks using the historical data from ph.investing
+A beta calculator for stocks using the historical data downloaded from ph.investing